TheChirag356/chaisay/README.md

 # ChaiSay

-A simple command-line utility for displaying messages.
+A command-line utility and library that generates ASCII art of a chai (or other beverages) with a message.

 ## Installation